Curious About the 'Open Leave' Concept? Let's Discuss What It Really Means

 B K BHATIA

 EPF differs from PPF in one respect.
 In EPF, there is a concept of 'Employer's Contribution' (12% of Basic + DA), which does not feature in PPF.
-From the viewpoint of Income Tax, contribution to either is covered under Section 80C.
-However, contribution both by the employee and employer to EPF is mandatory if the employee's salary (Basic + DA) does not exceed Rs 6500/-.
+From the viewpoint of Income Tax, contributions to either are covered under Section 80C.
+However, contributions both by the employee and employer to EPF are mandatory if the employee's salary (Basic + DA) does not exceed Rs 6500/-.

 As regards the issue of 'Open Leave', it is a 'difficult to implement concept' in the Indian environment and is thus not being practiced.
 However, it will benefit us all if someone (in whose company it is being followed) can guide us about the process deployed for leave approval, record-keeping, and analysis.